 [London Online Local Authorities (LOLA)]

 It all began in 1968 when the London Borough of Haringey, a local council in London, UK, commenced a study into a new computer system.
-A system that would be a step-change from the 2nd generation LEO computer it was then running.
-LEO was using magnetic tapes and punched cards, and producing reams of paper.
+A system that would be a step-change from the 2nd generation LEO 3 computer it was then running.
+LEO was using magnetic tapes and paper tape, and producing reams of paper.
 Data was duplicated and inconsistent.
 Turnaround time was measured in days and sometimes in weeks.

 They needed a system where data was consistent and authoritative.
 One that was citizen and property centric.
 Where data was held once and shared among many applications and users.
-They wanted a system that was paperless and respond in seconds!
+They wanted a system that was paperless, available here and now, and respond in seconds!

 Let's recall some of the technology at this time.